 Zenith Heritage 146

-As the name suggest, this recent launch features the watch of 1960s having only 2 counters and no date window on the dial.
-Here, the counter on the 9 o’clock shows the small seconds and a 30-minute on the 3 o’clock.
-At the size of 38mm, the Heritage 146 beats automatically at a rapid 36,000 vibrations per hour.
+As the name suggests, this recent launch features the watch of 1960s having only 2 counters and no date window on the dial.
+Here, the counter at the 9 o’clock shows the small seconds and a 30-minute track at 3 o’clock.
+At the size of 38mm, Heritage 146 beats automatically at a rapid 36,000 vibrations per hour.
 If you’ve missed out on Hodinkee’s edition or hates the colour blue, there’s brown.

 The new Rolex Sea-Dweller now pops with a Cyclops lens which to give the date window located at 3 o’clock some oomph.
 Inside this 43mm Oyster case features the in-house 3235 movement which integrates something called Chronergy escapement.
 It is said to be highly efficient, robust and impervious to magnetic disturbance as if it wasn’t already so.

 Grand Seiko SBGW253